 Hence the name ‘Transmedia’.
-It refers to his extensive transportation and energy network, which has an impact on climate change.
+It refers to my extensive transportation and energy network, which has an impact on climate change.
 Also, the name is a wink to the required transition from fossil to non-fossil and the human transformation required.

-He proposed crazy but entertaining sustainability campaigns to influence and transform the establishment.
+I proposed crazy but entertaining sustainability campaigns to influence and transform the establishment.

 Legislative example: sustainability values and definitions were included or reinforced in EU infrastructure related R&D programmes.
 E.g. ‘green’, ‘integrated’, ‘seamless’, ‘sustainability’, ‘interoperability’, ‘intermodality’ and ‘internalisation of external costs’.

 Never underestimate the power of infotainment to obtain attention of decision makers.
 Feel free to ask reports or pictures of meetings with EU authorities in Brussels.